Southborough Church of England Primary School

 Thursday 20th November | Group 2 Theo Benjamin Romi-Grace Neve Rosie Jack Zachary Rose Edith | Group 3 Olivia Luke Cora Leo Aria Dolly Jethro Harry Sydney Amelie | Group 1 Harriet Everett Elisabeth Albert Samuel Thales Hendrix Lucas Sam DD Edward |

 Finally, we are continuing to learn our times tables with some fun songs!
 Practising for just 15 minutes a week on the recommended website will make a huge difference in building strong multiplication and division skills, which are essential throughout Key Stage 2 and beyond.
-Some children said that the 4 timetable was too fast so here is an alternative for you - if you are a disney fan you will like this one!
+We have begun learning our seven timetables - here are 2 new songs you can practise your seven timetable to at home -

 3 Times Tables - Have Fun Learning!